Birational rigidity of orbifold degree 2 del Pezzo fibrations: Supermaximal singularities

+We combine this proposition with Corti's inequality to derive a contradiction from the existence of a non-square birational map $\chi\colon X \dasharrow Y$.
+Note that $l \gem 0$ since $X_I$ satisfies the $K^2$-condition.
+This is why we require the total $K^2$-condition in the Main Theorem.

-Let $D_1$, $D_2\in\mathcal{M}$ be generic divisors and consider the effective $1$-cycle $Z=D_1\cdot D_2$.
+We now introduce the notions and notations necessary for application of Corti's inequality.
+First, we simplify the notations by dropping the index $I$, that is from now on we denote $X_I$ by $X$, $\pi_I$ by $\pi$, etc. Let $D_1$, $D_2\in\mathcal{M}$ be general members and consider the effective $1$-cycle $Z=D_1\cdot D_2$.
 For some point $P$ we find an upper bound on $\mult_P Z$ using the degrees and a lower bound using Corti's inequality.
-We show in this section that these bounds give a contradiction if the fibre containing $P$ does not pass through a $\frac{1}{2}(1,1,1)$-point.

 We decompose $Z=Z^v+Z^h$ into the vertical and the horizontal components with relation to the fibration $\pi$.
 For the vertical components we have the decomposition